libfs

 std::vector<float> fs::read_desc_data ( const std::string & filename)

-Read per-vertex brain morphometry data from a FreeSurfer curv format or MGH format file.
+Read per-vertex brain morphometry data from a FreeSurfer curv, MGH, or NIfTI format file.

 Parameters

 filenamePath to a file from which to read the data.
-If the name ends with '.mgh' or '.MGH', this function assumes it is an MGH file.
-Otherwise it assumes it is a curv file.
-If it is an MGH file, it must contain data of type MRI_FLOAT, and it must only contain data for one subject, i.e., all dimensions with the exception of the first one should have size 1.
+If the name ends with '.mgh' / '.MGH' it is read as MGH; if it ends with '.nii' / '.nii.gz' it is read as NIfTI; otherwise it is assumed to be a curv file.
+The data must be of type MRI_FLOAT, and only one spatial dimension may have size > 1.

 Returns